CARE Awareness Months

 Ways to get involved in the Domestic Violence/Relationship Violence Awareness Month campaign:

-• Schedule a facilitation of “Power & Control” or “CARE-ing Support: Responding to Disclosures of Interpersonal Violence” workshops for your organization or class.
+• Schedule a facilitation of “CARE-ing Support: Responding to Disclosures of Interpersonal Violence” workshop for your organization or class.
 Click here to request a workshop.

-• Schedule a toolkit discussion night for our “Relationship Violence” Action Toolkit to educate your organization on what Boilermakers can do to support survivors and prevent relationship violence on and off campus.
+• Schedule a toolkit discussion night for our “Relationship Violence” Action Toolkit to educate your organization on ways Boilermakers can support survivors and prevent relationship violence on and off campus.
 Click here to learn more about Action Toolkits.

-• In October, CARE held tabling events across campus, handing out purple ribbons and ICARE bracelets to show support for survivors of relationship violence!
+• In October, CARE holds tabling events across campus, handing out purple ribbons and ICARE bracelets to show support for survivors of relationship violence!

-• CARE hosted the inaugural Domestic/Relationship Violence Honor Walk on Purple Thursday, October 19th, 2023.
-The candlelit walk began at Krach Lawn and ended Memorial Mall.
-Hundreds of people came together to honor survivors and those who have lost their lives to Domestic Violence.
-Save the date for October 24, 2024 for the 2nd annual Honor Walk.
+• Sign up for the 2nd Annual Honor Walk on October 24, 2024.
+The candlelit walk begins at Krach Lawn and ends at Memorial Mall.
+Hundreds of people come together to honor survivors and those who have lost their lives to Domestic Violence.
+Click here to sign up for the Honor Walk.

 January is National Stalking Awareness Month

 According to SPARC (Stalking Preventions, Awareness, and Resource Center) 18-24 years olds experience stalking at a higher rate than any other age group and between 6% and 39% of college students report having experienced being stalked since entering college.(4) Stalking behaviors can be experienced physically or through the use of technology.
-CARE will also provide education in regard to sexual exploitation during January.
+In January, CARE provides education in regard to sexual exploitation.
 The awareness campaign will include social media posts and a toolkit that will be available to facilitate discussions around the topics of stalking, sexual exploitation, and available resources.

 Ways to get involved in the Stalking Awareness Month campaign:

-• Schedule a facilitation of “Boiler Up & Intervene” or “Power & Control” workshops for your organization or class.
+• Schedule a facilitation of “Boiler Up & Intervene” workshop for your organization or class.
 Click here to request a workshop.

 • Schedule a toolkit discussion night for our “Stalking & Sexual Exploitation” Action Toolkit to educate your organization on what Boilermakers can do to stay safe, support survivors, and prevent stalking and sexual exploitation on and off campus.
 Click here to learn more about Action Toolkits.

 We believe having a firm understanding on the characteristics, or green flags, of a healthy relationship will help students more readily see unhealthy behaviors that can be an indicator a relationship is becoming toxic and/or abusive.
-Through our Valentine’s Day Healthy Relationships Campaign, students will be given the opportunity to share words of affirmation and gratitude with other students that have had a positive impact on their experience here at Purdue.
-Throughout the month, check out our social media for the “green flags” of healthy relationships and request our Healthy Relationships workshop for your student organization or classroom.
+Through our Valentine’s Day Healthy Relationships Campaign, students are given the opportunity to share words of affirmation and gratitude with other students that have had a positive impact on their experience here at Purdue.
+Throughout the month, check out our social media for the “green flags” of healthy relationships.

 Ways to get involved in the Healthy Relationships campaign: